corollari/waifuchain/README.md

 ## Credits
 The following external resources have been included as part of the project:
 - Ethereum Foundation's Web3.js
-- The [wasp icon](https://icons8.com/icon/6558/wasp) used in the extension comes from Icons8's Free License icon collection
+- The icon used in the extension is an image of Zero Two, one of the main characters of the series DARLING in the FRANXX.

 ## License
 The Unlicense